Release Date: April 14, 2023

 “It’s an example of how biomedical informatics is answering important clinical questions that can help people to recognize the benefit of COVID-19 vaccination and improve adherence to this approved clinical guideline,” said Elkin.

-Other UB co-authors are Wilmon McCray, Melissa Resnick, Kendria Hall and Gillian Franklin.
+Other UB co-authors are Wilmon McCray, Melissa Resnick, Kendria C. Hall, MD, assistant professor of biomedical informatics; and Gillian A. Franklin, MD, PhD, assistant professor of biomedical informatics.
 Other co-authors are from the Department of Veterans Affairs, Knowledge-based Systems and the VA Western New York Healthcare System; Harvard Medical School and the University of Vermont.

 The research was funded in part by grants from the National Library of Medicine and the National Center for the Advancement of Translational Sciences (NCATS) of the National Institutes of Health.